 Further, shadow IT contributes to the dynamic nature of your SaaS environment, where the average organization sees six new SaaS applications every 30 days.

 Ensuring your SaaS systems are compliant must be a continuous effort.
 Your IT and Information Security teams need insight into the compliance certifications of your SaaS applications to ensure your data and the data of your customers and partners is protected.

-Identify Risk to Keep Your Business Safe with Zylo’s Security Detail
+Identify Risk to Keep Your Business Safe with Zylo’s Security Detail, Powered by Netskope

 Security Detail tracks the compliance status of your SaaS applications to help you identify risk and make confident renewal and purchase decisions.
 As new applications enter the business, you need to be able to identify risky purchases and whether or not your security standards are met.
 Security Detail makes this information instantly available for IT and Information Security teams to see where you need to invest time to reduce exposure to risk.

-- Understand if your shadow IT applications meet your security and compliance requirements.
+- Understand if your shadow IT applications meet security and compliance requirements.

 - Ensure your SaaS applications meet regional standards and requirements.
 For example, if you do business in Europe, you need to know which applications are and are not GDPR compliant.